Mhsalameh/Movies-Library/README.md

 - use "/genre" to find a list of genres
 - use "/addMovie" to add favorite movies with the following properties to the data base (title, release_date,poster_path, overview, comment).
 - use "/getMovies" to retrieve the data from your favorite movies data.
+- use "/getMovie/*id* to get a specific entry in the database.
+- use "/UPDATE/*id* and type in the body the update vesion
+- use "/DELETE/*id* to delete a specific row in the database.
 - added error handling for missing endpoints (404).
 - added error handling for server errors (500).